 Filming at the Port of Seattle

 Many sites around Seattle make great filming and photography locations.
-For detailed information about Seattle area filming locations and resources, visit the Washington State Film Office (www.filmwashington.com
+For detailed information about Washington State and Seattle area filming locations and resources, visit Washington Filmworks

-).
-For logistical support and permitting, visit the Mayor's Office of Film and Music (www.seattle.gov/filmoffice/film_permits.htm
+.
+For logistical support and permitting for Seattle, visit the Mayor's Office of Film and Music

 At Seattle-Tacoma International Airport and Seattle's Seaport terminals, we are happy to help you find the best location for your specific needs, direct you to public access areas, and advise you on the best ways to get your project done within existing constraints.
 Many of our sites have strict federal security requirements, and most are leased to ongoing business operations that cannot be interrupted.
 You will need a port escort to help you navigate these requirements.